 Seattle Indian Health Board (SIHB) is a community health clinic that provides health and human services to its patients, while specializing in the care of Native people.
 The organization is recognized as a leader in the promotion of health improvement for urban American Indians and Alaska Natives, locally and nationally.

 Today, SIHB operates two sites and is in the process of opening two more.
 The organization serves approximately 6,000 patients annually in King County, and more than 4,000 of those identify as American Indian and/or Alaska Native, and employs more than 200 people.

 SIHB opened its doors to the community in 1970.
 In the 1960s, Native activists refused to let urban Indians go unseen and ignored any longer, which inspired the formation of a number of Native organizations, including SIHB.
 For the first time, urban Indians in Seattle had access to healthcare and services by organizations that were operated by Native people for Native people.

 Seattle Indian Health Board (SIHB) is a private, non-profit 501(c)(3) organization.

 DID YOU KNOW?

-Urban Indians are tribal people currently living off federally-defined tribal lands in urban areas and are often an overlooked population in society even though they represent the majority of American Indians and Alaska Natives throughout the country.
+- Urban Indians are tribal people currently living off federally-defined tribal lands in urban areas and are often an overlooked population in society, despite representing the majority of American Indians and Alaska Natives throughout the country.